interactive-fiction-class/interactive-fiction-class.github.io/homeworks/gpt-parser/gpt-parser.md

 #### Environment Setup

-To run this code in your Python IDE, you'll need to install the openai python package via `pip`, and to set an evironment variable called OPENAI_API_KEY to be your OpenAI API key (which you can find [here](https://platform.openai.com/api-keys)).
+To run this code in your Python IDE, you'll need to install the openai python package via `pip`, and you'll need to set an evironment variable called OPENAI_API_KEY.

 First [download the zip file]({{page.materials[0].url}}), then create a virtual environment and install